WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

+- ACKNOWLEDGEMENT:

-- ACKNOWLEDGEMENT: We would like to thank Paul Winwood, G8KIG, Zhenxing han, N6HAN and Wei Cheng, AG6AQ for their contributions to develop and adding new features and cleaning the code of DX FT8 Firmware.
+- We would like to thank Paul Winwood, G8KIG, Zhenxing han, N6HAN and Wei Cheng, AG6AQ for their contributions to develop and adding new features and cleaning the code of DX FT8 Firmware.

-  - Karlis Goba for his excellent FT8 Library.
+- DX-FT8 Firmware is inspired by work done by Karlis Goba, YL3JG.
+Here is a link to his website: https://github.com/kgoba/ft8_lib.

 --------------------------------------------------------------------------------------------------------------------------------